A quick Arduino Plotter Fix

 Back to Arduino

-In the Arduino IDE, with the above test code running, reopen the plotter and if all is well, you will see the 500 point wide plotter dancing before you.
+In the Arduino IDE, with the above test code running, reopen the plotter and if all is well, you will see the now much wider wide plotter dancing before you.

 Nailed it.
 Applaud self — get on with day.